Is Group Health Insurance Worth It for You?

 Exclusive Provider Organization (EPO)

-• Network-Only Coverage: Coverage is only provided for services from network providers, except in emergencies.
+• Insurance-Specific Coverage: Coverage is only provided for services from your specific insurance company, except in emergencies.

 • No PCP Requirement: No need for a primary care physician or referrals.